 If you have severe hearing loss and your hearing aids aren’t helping the way they once did, you may benefit from a cochlear implant.
-Cochlear implants do not cure hearing loss, but they provide an opportunity for the severely hard of hearing or deaf to identify the sensation of sound by sidestepping the damaged inner ear.
+Cochlear implants do not cure hearing loss, but they provide an opportunity for the severely hard of hearing or deaf to identify the sensation of sound by directly stimulating the hearing nerve.

 Nathan Wiebracht, MD, of ENT & Allergy Specialists who perform surgery at St. Elizabeth Healthcare says, “Patients that get implants tell me they didn’t realize how much sound they had been missing.
 Their ability to communicate and participate in conversation is dramatically improved with a cochlear implant.
 National studies show that cochlear implants have a 95% satisfaction rate.”